 There are two brands currently available, Ceracolors from Natural Pigments in the U.S. and Encaustic Cuni from Spain.
 Encaustic Cuni can be purchased from Miles Conrad Encaustics in the US.
 There isn’t a Canadian distributor.
-In Canada, Ceracolors can be purchased from Articulations or from artist Joya Paul.
+In Canada, Ceracolors can be purchased from Articulations.

 - cannot be mixed directly into molten wax

 - don’t require any heated tools or ventilation

 - can be applied with either a brush or a palette knife

 - can be used underneath and on top of encaustic wax

 - are fast drying but can be reopened with water